mende273/dagger_2_11_simple_template_java/README.md

 Simple template using Dagger 2.11 and DataBinding.
-The projectv shows usage of the new Dagger Injector in Activity and Fragment.
+The project shows usage of the new Dagger Injector in Activity and Fragment.